JuaanReis/pepeScraper/README.md

     "--nsfw, -n": to enable vulgar posts
     "--nsfw-title, -nt": to enable title vulgar posts "--output, -o": to save the results to a text file (on your computer, just the link).
+    "--download_image, -di": download all images from the thread.
 ```

 ## Example